 iPad launch events weren't always the runty cousins of the iPhone debuts -- They kicked off in 2010 with co-founders Steve Wozniak and Steve Jobs attending different Silicon Valley launches, and hundreds of people waited overnight for the 2011 iPad 2 debut in Palo Alto.
 Just a year and a half ago, dozens of people slept overnight at Valley Fair mall in Santa Clara, and were joined by another 100 Apple fans by 7 a.m., an hour before the third-generation iPad went on sale.

-Friday's launch did not include Apple's new iPad Mini, which was announced at the same time as the iPad Air but has reportedly faced production issues involving the smaller tablet's high-definition display, and Apple has not set an official release date, which may have hurt turnout.
+Friday's launch did not include Apple's new iPad Mini, which was announced at the same time as the iPad Air but has reportedly faced production issues involving the smaller tablet's high-definition "Retina" display, and Apple has not set an official release date, which may have hurt turnout.
 Also, many early adopters have taken to reserving a tablet with Apple online and picking it up at a nearby Apple store at their convenience instead of fighting the crowds: The L.A.
 Times reported that about 200 iPad Airs were stacked up at the Emeryville store waiting for customers who had preordered the device.

-Low turnout at U.S. debut events may not be a huge factor in first-weekend sales of the iPad Air, however: The device had the biggest launch yet internationally, as Apple sold the tablets in 42 countries, including China, and turnouts overseas seemed to have much more fanfare and greater turnouts.
+Low turnout at U.S. debut events may not be a huge factor in first-weekend sales of the iPad Air, however: The device had the biggest launch yet internationally, as Apple sold the tablets in 42 countries, including China, and events overseas seemed to have much more fanfare and greater turnouts.

-Piper Jaffray analyst and Apple bull Gene Munster noted the lower turnout in New York, but said that adding China to the mix could help Apple sell 2.5 million to 3.5 million iPad Airs in the opening weekend, challenging last year's record debut-weekend sales of 3 million iPads.
+Piper Jaffray analyst and Apple bull Gene Munster noted the lower turnout in New York, but said that adding China to the mix could help Apple sell 2.5 million to 3.5 million iPad Airs in the opening weekend, which would challenge last year's record debut-weekend sales of 3 million iPads.
 The Cupertino company could find more customers by dropping the price of its iPad Air, as the company reportedly will do in its retail stores to match a discount offered by Wal-Mart.

 Apple stock dropped $2.67, or 0.5 percent, to $520.03 Friday.